Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 Code can be stored in a string, but because code can contain lots of backslashes and quotes this can become very difficult to read.
 A better solution is to store code as a constant string (::) or for many code lines as a multi-line string (see § 19.4.3).

+### 19.4.8 Strings as array views
+Because strings are essentially array views, you can manipulate .count and .data just as with array views, like in line (13) and following.

 ## 19.5 String builder